Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

 Observe that Equation \ref{GammaFinal} contains the factor $\overline{s}^{ga}$.
-This fact allows us to greatly reduce the complexity of Equations \ref{Complex12}-\ref{Complex15} by using a little algebra. \begin{lemma} Let $u$ and $v$ represent words in $G$ possibly also with the symbol $g$.
+This fact allows us to greatly reduce the complexity of Equations \ref{Complex12}-\ref{Complex15} by using a little algebra. \begin{lemma} Let $u$ and $v$ represent words in the set $G\cup\{g\}$.
 Consider the element